Ubud Story Walks

 In Balinese culture, being polite and respectful is highly valued, and using words like Maaf helps you blend in seamlessly during your interactions.

-10. Sampai Jumpa (See You Later)
+10. Sampai Jumpa (See You Later in Balinese)

 When parting ways with someone, you can say Sampai Jumpa, which means “see you later.”
 It’s a casual way to say goodbye and can be used with friends, acquaintances, or even new people you meet during your trip.